 Man-in-the-Middle Tutorial: Learn About Man-in-the-Middle Attacks, Vulnerabilities and How to Prevent MITM Attacks

-- A Man-in-the-Middle attack allows an attacker to intercept, send, and receive data never meant to be for them without either outside party knowing until it is too late.
+- Man-in-the-middle attacks allow attackers to intercept, send and receive data never meant to be for them without either outside party knowing until it is too late.

-The hacker is impersonating the both sides of the conversation to gain access to funds.
-This example holds true for a conversation with a client and server as well as person to person conversations.
-In the example above the attacker intercepts a public key and with that can transpose his own credentials to trick the people on either end into believing they are talking to one another securely.
+The hacker is impersonating both sides of the conversation to gain access to funds.
+This example holds true for a conversation with a client and server as well as person-to-person conversations.
+In the example above, the attacker intercepts a public key and with that can transpose his own credentials to trick the people on either end into believing they are talking to one another securely.

 Interactions Susceptible to MITM Attacks

 - Financial sites – between login and authentication

 - Connections meant to be secured by public or private keys

 - Other sites that require logins – where there is something to be gained by having access